North Dakota Eviction Notice Templates (3)

 Step 2 – Deliver the Notice to the Tenant

-If the tenant does not move out by the date assigned in the judgment against them, the landlord can request a Writ of Eviction from the Court Clerk.
-Once the Writ has been filed, the County Sheriff will be ordered to remove the tenant from the landlord’s property.
+If the tenant does not move out by the date set by the judge, the Writ of Eviction will take effect and the sheriff will remove the tenant from the landlord’s property.